Brand New Day (Kodaline song)

 "Brand New Day" is a song by Dublin-based alternative rock quartet Kodaline.
 The song was released as a digital download on 23 August 2013, as the third single from their debut studio album In a Perfect World (2013).
 The song peaked at number 29 on the Irish Singles Chart and number 75 on the UK Singles Chart.
-Brand New Day was used as the theme tune to the crime drama TV series Lie To Me.

 Music video

 A music video to accompany the release of "Brand New Day" was first released onto YouTube on 7 August 2013 at a total length of three minutes and thirty-two seconds.